linmonsv/LearnAlgorithm/README.md

 can’t learn.”

 ## Is the Master Algorithm a fox or a hedgehog?
 I hope the Master Algorithm
 is a hedgehog, but even if it’s a fox, we can’t catch it soon enough.

 Before we can discover deep truths with machine learning, we have to discover deep truths about machine learning

+## What’s at stake
+Machine learning alone will not cure cancer; cancer patients will, by sharing their data for the benet of future patients